jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Mend-State-of-Supply-Chain-Threats.md

-Sponsored by
-Widely exploited vulnerabilities in open source software and malicious components being loaded in trusted public repositories have highlighted issues in the software supply chain.
-Heres what organizations are doing to mitigate their risk.
-The State of Supply Chain Threats
 August 2023

 The State of Supply Chain Threats

-August 2023 2
-Dark Reading Reports
-CONTENTS
-TABLE OF
+Widely exploited vulnerabilities in open source software and malicious components being loaded in trusted public repositories have highlighted issues in the software supply chain.
+Here’s what organizations are doing to mitigate their risk.

+Sponsored by

  3 Mend Perspectives

  5 About the Author

  6 Executive Summary

  8 Research Synopsis

  9 High Concerns Over Supply Chain Risk

+ 11 Work in Progress: Software Supply

+ Chain Security

- 11 Work in Progress: Software Supply Chain Security 13 Profound Impact on Supply Chain Practices
+ 13 Profound Impact on Supply Chain Practices

  14 Conclusion

  16 Appendix

+The State of Supply Chain Threats

 Figures

-Figure 1:
-Priority Level of SupplyChain Security
+Figure 1: Priority Level of Supply
-Figure 2:
+Chain Security

-Top Supply Chain Issues
+Figure 2: Top Supply Chain Issues

 Figure 3:

 Importance of Supply Chain Risks

-Figure 4:
-Response to a Supply Chain Attack
+Figure 4: Response to a Supply Chain Attack

-Figure 5:
-Time to Mitigate SupplyChain Issues
+Figure 5: Time to Mitigate Supply
-Figure 6:
+Chain Issues

-State of Software Supply Chain
+Figure 6: State of Software Supply Chain

-Figure 7:
+Figure 7: Concerns About Software
-Concerns About SoftwareSupply Chain
+Supply Chain

-Figure 8:
-Managing Software Supply Chain
+Figure 8: Managing Software Supply Chain

-Figure 9:
-Vendor Scorecards
+Figure 9: Vendor Scorecards

 Figure 10: Software Bills of Materials

-Figure 11: Build Practices to Prevent SoftwareSupply Chain Attacks Figure 12: Software Supply Chain Statements
+Figure 11: Build Practices to Prevent Software

+Supply Chain Attacks

+Figure 12: Software Supply Chain Statements

-Figure 13: Effect of Recent Attacks onOrganizations Approach toSupply Chain Security Figure 14: Minimizing Third\-Party Risk
+Figure 13: Effect of Recent Attacks on
+Organizations’ Approach to
+Supply Chain Security

+Figure 14: Minimizing Third\-Party Risk

-Figure 15: Types of Information for SupplyChain Assessment Figure 16: Securing the Supply Chain
+Figure 15: Types of Information for Supply
+Chain Assessment

+Figure 16: Securing the Supply Chain

 Figure 17: Supply Chain Attack

 Figure 18: Types of Attacks

+Figure 19: Current Protection Against

+Software Supply Chain Threats

+Figure 20:

+Insurance Partner for Reducing
+Third\-Party Risk

-Figure 19: Current Protection AgainstSoftware Supply Chain Threats Figure 20: Insurance Partner for ReducingThird\-Party Risk Figure 21: Respondent Region of Residence
+Figure 21: Respondent Region of Residence

 Figure 22: Respondent Job Title

 Figure 23: Respondent Company Size

 Figure 24: Respondent Industry

+S
+T
+N
+E
+T
+N
+O
+C

+TABLE OF

 Dark Reading Reports

+August 2023 2

 Table of Contents

-August 2023 3
+The Rising Threat of Malicious Packages

+Sponsored Content
+MEND
+PERSPECTIVES

+By Carol Hildebrand

+Malware has entered the software supply chain.
+Are you prepared?

 Open source code package repositories, such as npm and RubyGems, allow anyone to store or publish packages, and unfortunately, even those containing malware.
-These are known as malicious packages the malware of the software supply chain.
+These are known as malicious packages — the malware of the software supply chain.

-Malicious packages arent new, but theyre proliferating at an alarming pace.
-In our Special
+Malicious packages aren’t new, but they’re proliferating at an alarming pace.
+In our “Special
-Report: Software Supply Chain Malware,
+Report: Software Supply Chain Malware,”
 Mend.io identified a 315% increase in malicious packages published to npm and RubyGems from 2021 to 2022, and expects that trend to continue.

 Anatomy of a Malicious
 Package Attack

-Malicious
-packages
-are
-used
+Malicious packages are used
-to
-steal
+to steal
 credentials, exfiltrate data, turn applications into botnets, or erase data.
 But first, attackers need to trick someone or something into downloading the package.

-It can be as simple as hiding a malware payload in open source code and tricking a careless developer into using it, or elevating bugs in package manager systems and then benefiting from the opportunities afforded by the scale of a corrupted software supply chain.
+It can be as simple as hiding a malware payload in open source code and tricking a careless developer into using it, or elevating bugs in package manager systems and then benefiting

+from the opportunities afforded by the scale of a corrupted software supply chain.
 Make no
 mistake: Like any malware, malicious packages can inflict significant damage.

 Organizational Impact: Malicious
 Packages Are More Dangerous
 Than Vulnerabilities

 Once a developer downloads a malicious package, how much damage it does will depend on the following factors:

 1\.
 Intent: When threat actors infiltrate using a malicious package, their intent substantially determines the impact.
-A threat actor trying to inform people about a war or protest action with annoying messages has a lower overall impact than one trying to steal information or turn developers machines into cryptocurrency miners.
+A threat actor trying to inform people about a war or protest action with annoying messages has a lower overall impact than one trying to steal information or turn developers’ machines into cryptocurrency miners.

-1\.
+2\.
 Organization type: Attacks designed to exfiltrate personal information will have a larger, potentially long\-term impact on companies trusted with sensitive data.
-Ransomware attacks that disable systems can have an outsize impact in organizations like hospitals, where lives depend on uptime.
+Ransomware attacks that disable systems can have an outsize impact in organizations like hospitals,

-1\.
+where lives depend on uptime.

+3\.
 Duration: When malicious packages are discovered quickly and removed completely, the damage they cause can be limited.
 The greatest damage can be caused by packages that remain undetected for months or years while quietly delivering their payloads.

-1\.
+4\.
 Spread: Some of the most dangerous malicious packages are designed to provide initial access to a network, at which point the threat actor can move laterally through systems to steal passwords or protected information to gain even more access.

-Unlike vulnerabilities, which can and do often exist for months or years in application code without being exploited, a malicious package represents an immediate threat to your organization.
+Unlike vulnerabilities, which can and do often exist for months or years in application code without being exploited, a malicious package represents an to your immediate organization.

+threat

 Malicious Package
 Attack Vectors

 To deliver a malicious payload via an open source package, attackers must find a way to get the package downloaded.
 The four
-Malware has entered the software supply chain.
-Are you prepared?
-The Rising Threat of Malicious Packages
-Sponsored Content
-MEND
-PERSPECTIVES
-By Carol Hildebrand

 Dark Reading Reports

+August 2023 3

 Table of Contents
-August 2023 4

 basic attack vectors for malicious packages are brandjacking, typosquatting, dependency hijacking, and dependency confusion.

-Brandjacking:
-An
-attacker
-acquires
-or
-otherwise assumes the online identity of another company or an owner of a package and then inserts a malicious code.
-It doesnt necessarily mean he actively steals something, but just takes advantage of an opportunity to take ownership related to the brand name.
+Brandjacking: An attacker acquires or otherwise assumes the online identity of another company or an owner of a package and then inserts a malicious code.
+It doesn’t necessarily mean he actively steals something, but just takes advantage of an opportunity to take ownership related to the brand name.

 Typosquatting: An attacker publishes a malicious package with a similar name to a popular package, in the hope that a developer will misspell a package name and unintention\- ally fetch the malicious version.

 Dependency hijacking: An attacker obtains control of a public repository in order to upload a new, malicious version.

-Dependency confusion attacks: Here, the threat actor creates a public repository package with the identical name of an internal package within the intended target system.
-The intention is to trick the targets dependency management tools into downloading the malicious public package instead of the safe internal one.
+Dependency confusion attacks: Here, the threat actor creates a public repository package with the identical name of an internal package

+within the intended target system.
+The intention is to trick the target’s dependency management tools into downloading the malicious public package instead of the safe internal one.

 The best defense against the growing threat of malicious packages is a knowledgeable and alert developer community in and around open source registries, combined with automated detection and response solutions.

-Read Mend.ios Special Report: Software
+Read Mend.io’s “Special Report: Software
-Supply Chain Malware for the latest research on the malware of the supply chain.
+Supply Chain Malware” for the latest research on the malware of the supply chain.

 About the Author: A veteran of Computer\- world and CIO magazine, Carol Hildebrand is an award\-winning technology writer who focuses on cybersecurity and how it impacts business innovation.
-The State of Supply Chain Threats
-August 2023 5

 Dark Reading Reports

+August 2023 4

 Table of Contents

+The State of Supply Chain Threats

 About the Author

 Fahmida Y. Rashid
 Dark Reading

-Fahmida Y. Rashid is Dark Readings managing editor for features.
+Fahmida Y. Rashid is Dark Reading’s managing editor for features.
 She has spent over a decade analyzing news events and demystifying security technology for IT professionals and business managers.
 Her work has appeared in various business and tech trade publications, including VentureBeat, CSO Online, InfoWorld, eWEEK, and CRN.

+Dark Reading Reports

-August 2023 6
+August 2023 5

 Table of Contents

 The State of Supply Chain Threats

-Dark Reading Reports
-SUMMARY
+Y
+R
+A
+M
+M
+U
+S

 EXECUTIVE

-Many organizations changed or started making signicant changes to their supply chain security practices two years ago to address growing risks from vulnerable third\-party software and open source components.
-On the open source front, the growing number of malicious components being pushed into public code registries such as npm, PyPI, and Maven highlights the necessity of these changes.
+Many organizations changed — or started making signiﬁcant changes to — their supply chain security practices two years ago to address growing risks from vulnerable third\-party software and open source components.
+On the open source front, the growing number of malicious components being pushed into public code registries — such as npm, PyPI, and Maven — highlights the necessity of these changes.
 More concerning for organizations is the fact that attackers have exploited zero\- day vulnerabilities in multiple, widely used software products, including Microsoft Exchange, Kaseya, and Accellion, to breach numerous government and private entities worldwide.

-Dark Readings 2023 Supply Chain Threat Survey of 242 IT and cybersecurity professionals shows that a lot has stayed the same in regard to supply chain risk.
+Dark Reading’s 2023 Supply Chain Threat Survey of 242 IT and cybersecurity professionals shows that a lot has stayed the same in regard to supply chain risk.
 A relatively high percentage of organizations have implemented processes for mitigating risk from vulnerabilities in the partner ecosystem, and there is strong awareness of what needs to be done to strengthen the security of the software supply chain.
 Most organizations, for instance, maintain a software bill of materials repository, and more than one\-third of respondents expect their organizations to increase their use of SBOMs in the coming year.

-More than half the organizations in Dark Readings survey require their software suppliers to adhere to stipulated security stan\- dards, and nearly one in four want their vendors to submit independent audits or assessments indicating they meet security requirements.
-Others request ad hoc, point\-in\-time assessments of their suppliers security posture.
+More than half the organizations in Dark Reading’s survey require their software suppliers to adhere to stipulated security stan\- dards, and nearly one in four want their vendors to submit independent audits or assessments indicating they meet security requirements.
+Others request ad hoc, point\-in\-time assessments of their suppliers’ security posture.

 What is striking about this report is that different occurrences have affected responses this year versus last.
-The attacks against Kaseya and Accellion were fresh in the minds of the respondents last year; this years respondents were asked to assess their ability to detect and mitigate supply chain attacks while being confronted with the attacks that exploited multiple vulnerabilities in the MOVEit le transfer utility.
+The attacks against Kaseya and Accellion were fresh in the minds of the respondents last year; this year’s respondents were asked to assess their ability to detect and mitigate supply chain attacks while being confronted with the attacks that exploited multiple vulnerabilities in the MOVEit ﬁle transfer utility.

 While many organizations have implemented multiple processes for managing supply chain risks, a sizable percentage of organizations have not done so and remain at heightened exposure to attacks via the supply chain.
-Even so, most IT andcybersecurity professionals in the survey appear condent in their organizations ability to defend against a supply chain attack and to detect and respond to any incidents that might get past their defenses.
+Even so, most IT and cybersecurity professionals in the survey appear conﬁdent in their organizations’ ability to defend against a supply chain attack and to detect and respond to any incidents that might get past their defenses.

+Dark Reading Reports

-August 2023 7
+August 2023 6

 Table of Contents

+The following are some of the key takeaways from the survey:

 The State of Supply Chain Threats

+• 71% of respondents describe third\-party risk and supply chain security as one of their top ﬁve security initiatives for the coming year.

+• 71% of organizations in the survey say their current security programs cover software supply chain threats, but only 28% explicitly state that

+their program covers the software supply chain.

+• Just 24% of organizations consider their software supply chain secure.
+For 55% of organizations, software supply chain security is still a work

+in progress.

+• 50% maintain a software bill of materials repository, but just 36% claim to create complete SBOMs for all their software.
+Just 41% regularly

+request SBOMs from vendors and suppliers.

+• 40% say vulnerabilities in open source software components is their biggest supply chain\-related worry; 24% point to developers being

+tricked into malicious components, via methods such as typosquatting and dependency confusion.

+• 34% of respondents who had experienced a supply chain attack over the past year say developers accidentally downloaded malicious

+components from public code registries, such as PyPI and npm.

+• 49% of IT and cybersecurity professionals in the survey say they are most concerned about attackers targeting their organizations via

+vulnerabilities in widely used commercial platforms.

 Dark Reading Reports

-The following are some of the key takeaways from the survey:
- 71% of respondents describe third\-party risk and supply chain security as one of their top ve security initiatives for the coming year.
- 71% of organizations in the survey say their current security programs cover software supply chain threats, but only 28% explicitly state that their program covers the software supply chain.
- Just 24% of organizations consider their software supply chain secure.
-For 55% of organizations, software supply chain security is still a work in progress.
- 50% maintain a software bill of materials repository, but just 36% claim to create complete SBOMs for all their software.
-Just 41% regularly request SBOMs from vendors and suppliers.
- 40% say vulnerabilities in open source software components is their biggest supply chain\-related worry; 24% point to developers beingtricked into malicious components, via methods such as typosquatting and dependency confusion.
- 34% of respondents who had experienced a supply chain attack over the past year say developers accidentally downloaded maliciouscomponents from public code registries, such as PyPI and npm.
- 49% of IT and cybersecurity professionals in the survey say they are most concerned about attackers targeting their organizations viavulnerabilities in widely used commercial platforms.
-August 2023 8
+August 2023 7
-Table of Contents

 The State of Supply Chain Threats

-Dark Reading Reports
-SYNOPSIS
-RESEARCH
-Survey Name: Dark Reading 2023 Supply Chain Threat Survey Survey Date: June 2023
+Survey Name: Dark Reading 2023 Supply Chain Threat Survey

+Survey Date: June 2023

-Number of Respondents: 242 IT and cybersecurity professionals at companies of all sizes, based primarily in NorthAmerica.
-The margin of error for the total respondent base (N\=242\) is \+\-6\.3 percentage points.
+Number of Respondents: 242 IT and cybersecurity professionals at companies of all sizes, based primarily in North America.
+The margin of error for the total respondent base (N\=242\) is \+/\-6\.3 percentage points.

 Purpose: Dark Reading surveyed information technology and cybersecurity professionals on the supply chain threat land\- scape; their biggest current concerns; the practices they have implemented to manage supply chain risk; and their capabilities for preventing, detecting, and responding to supply chain\-related security issues.

 Methodology: The survey queried decision\-makers with job titles that involved IT or IT security (cybersecurity) at organiza\- tions across more than a dozen industry sectors.
 It asked them about a wide range of supply chain threats and risk mitigation practices.
 The survey was conducted online.
 Respondents were recruited via an email invitation containing an embedded link to the survey.
-The email invitation was sent to a select group of Informa Techs qualied database; Informa is the parent com\- pany of Dark Reading.
+The email invitation was sent to a select group of Informa Tech’s qualiﬁed database; Informa is the parent com\- pany of Dark Reading.
 Informa Tech was responsible for all survey design, administration, data collection, and data analysis.
 These procedures were carried out in strict accordance with standard market research practices and existing US privacy laws.

+Table of Contents

 ABOUT US

 Dark Reading Reports
 offer original data and insights on the latest trends and practices in
 IT security.
 Compiled and written